How to commute to Upside Down Museum from Glorietta?

 About Glorietta

-Glorietta (Tagalog: [gloɾˈjɛtɐ, gloɾˈjɛta]; stylized in all lowercase), also known as Ayala Malls Glorietta and formerly as Quad, is a shopping mall complex in the Ayala Center, Makati, Metro Manila, Philippines.
-The mall is owned by Ayala Land and operated through its subsidiary, the Ayala Malls.
-The mall is divided into five sections (named Glorietta 1 to 5) and contains many shops and restaurants, as well as cinemas, a gym, arcades and a large central activity center.
-Glorietta 1 to 4...
+Glorietta (Tagalog: [gloɾˈjɛtɐ, -ta]; stylized in all lowercase) (also known as Glorietta by Ayala Malls and formerly known as Quad and Ayala Grand Mall) is a shopping mall complex in the Ayala Center, Makati, Metro Manila, Philippines.
+The mall is owned by Ayala Land and operated through its subsidiary, the Ayala Malls, while its integrated office spaces are operated by another subsidiary, the Ayala Land Offices.
+The mall is divided into five sections (named Glorietta 1 to 5) and contains...

 Read more on Wikipedia...